Rayz7746/scuber/readme.md

+# Scuber

+This is the final project for Coen160 (Web Design)

 # Scuber Project Database Setup

 This project uses MySQL as its database.
 Follow these instructions to set up the database on your system.